-(2) Fund balance includes the trust funds (operating reserves) held by the State Universities and the Capital Improvement Reserve Funds, and certain supplementary reserves held by the Authority and excludes the debt service, debt service reserve, rebate and construction funds maintained under the Trust Agreement.
+(2) Fund balance includes the trust funds (operating reserves) held by the State Universities and the Capital Improvement Reserve Funds, and certain supplementary reserves held by the Authority and explained and the Authority and and has not performed, since the date of its report referenced herein, any procedures on the financial statements included in that report.
+CohnReznick LLP has also not performed any procedures relating to this Official Statement.